-BIO 3310 Human Physiology and Pharmacology
+BIO 3310 Human Physiology and Pharmacology 3 credits

 An advanced course to correlate knowledge of physiology, pathophysiology and pharmacology.
 Prerequisites: BIO 1210 and 1211 or permission of the instructor.
+For Nursing majors BIO 3310 must be taken concurrently with or prior to NSG 3110.
 Offered every Term I.

-BIO 3400 Topics in Bioethics
+BIO 3400 Topics in Bioethics 3 credits